bbc/tams/README.md

 # Time Addressable Media Store API
-This repository contains API definitions for a Time Addressable Media Store (TAMS) server, which can be used to store, query and access segmented media.
-TAMS is an approach to storing, accessing and manipulating media (video, audio and data) as short segments indexed by time, in a way that supports both linear and random access.
+This repository contains API definitions for a Time-Addressable Media Store (TAMS) server, which can be used to store, query and access segmented media - distinct from files and streams, but sharing characteristics of both.

 BBC R&D have demonstrated use of the TAMS approach as part of composable, software-defined workflows which can run in the cloud, on-premise or in a hybrid environment.
 We've built a prototype implementation of this API, along with services for movement and transformation of streams and files, which serve as the media backend for other projects such as our [remote wildlife camera](https://www.bbc.co.uk/rd/blog/2022-04-video-cloud-media-store-ingest-service) work.

-For more detail on the architecture and motivation see **TODO: Link to blog**.
+Time-addressable media is defined by a timeline, with media elements placed upon it, building upon concepts familiar from IMF.
+Media stored in TAMS are identified with UUIDs according to the scheme used in [AMWA NMOS IS-04](https://specs.amwa.tv/is-04/releases/v1.3.2/APIs/schemas/).
+Once written, the media, and their association with the timeline, are immutable.

+Thanks to this immutability, a UUID and a timerange always refers to a specific sequence of media.
+Unless you need to read the samples, you don’t need to copy the media, instead just working by reference.
+Metadata operations can all be carried out without moving media files around, so lightweight metadata operations can have lightweight implementations.

+We designed TAMS cloud-first.
+When run on public cloud services TAMS benefits from the scalability, robustness and availability of any well-designed cloud service.
+Freed from the limitations of a fixed-size appliance, the TAMS can become the core of a whole media ecosystem.
+Next-generation tools and systems communicate via, or with reference to, the store, just by making HTTP requests.
+Immutability means that references are always valid.
+Wide availability means large organisations like the BBC can easily share assets between staff and partners.
+Access controls can be put in place as needed for business reasons, using standard web security techniques, rather than being imposed by technical limitations.

+Thanks to adopting cloud-style separation of concerns, essence storage is delegated to a cloud service.
+As a result storage can be chosen on a flexible and dynamic basis.
+Media can be moved between locations and storage tiers as needed.
+Users of TAMS are insulated from the details of the underlying storage.

 ## Documentation
 - OpenAPI Specification: [TimeAddressableMediaStore.yaml](./api/TimeAddressableMediaStore.yaml)